polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

     a: "Yes.
 You declare which roles can invoke each verb, and the generator takes care of authentication, authorisation, validators, and referential integrity - plus optional logging of create, update and delete invocations."
   - q: "Does caching apply to all generated endpoints?"
     a: "No. Caching, implying the Cache-Control HTTP header, is only applied to GET endpoints in this component."
+  - q: "What is the fastest way to create an API?"
+    a: "The dashboard's landing page has a 'Create an API from your data' card starting a guided version of the Endpoint Generator - it preselects every table in your database, and when generation is done it links you directly to your new endpoints and to user management."
   - q: "Can I wrap my own SQL in an endpoint?"
     a: "Yes.
 The SQL endpoint tab lets you provide any SQL statement, declare arguments you reference as @name in the SQL, choose an HTTP verb and authorisation, and generate a secure endpoint wrapping it.
 The AI prompt bar can even write the SQL for you, and you can load saved snippets or import .sql files."
 ---